An elementary algebraic proof of the fundamental theorem of algebra: Forcing factors of a given degree

-Given a monic polynomial $f(x)$ over any nonzero ring, then (1) specifying a monic factorization $f(x)=g'(x)h'(x)$ where $\deg(g'(x))=k-1$ and specifying a monic linear factor of $h'(x)$ gives precisely the same information as (2) specifying a monic factorization $f(x)=g(x)h(x)$ where $\deg(g(x))=k$ together with specifying a monic linear factor of $g(x)$.
+Given a monic polynomial $f(x)$ over any nonzero ring, the following two options give exactly the same information: (A) specifying a monic factorization $f(x)=g'(x)h'(x)$ where $\deg(g'(x))=k-1$ together with specifying a monic linear factor of $h'(x)$ and (B) specifying a monic factorization $f(x)=g(x)h(x)$ where $\deg(g(x))=k$ together with specifying a monic linear factor of $g(x)$.
 Thus, from the universal natures of $S_1$ and $S_2$, there are surjective ring homomorphisms $S_1\to S_2$ and $S_2\to S_1$.
 In particular, they have the same $F$-dimension.
-Thus, putting \eqref{Eq:S1} together with \eqref{Eq:S2} yields the needed equality. \end{proof}
+Thus, combining \eqref{Eq:S1} with \eqref{Eq:S2} yields the claimed equality. \end{proof}

 When $k>\deg(f(x))$, then $R_{f,k}$ is the zero ring, and so the formula in Theorem \ref{Thm:DimensionFactor} still holds true.
-The proof continues to work, essentially vacuously, in such cases.
+The previous proof also continues to work, essentially vacuously.

 Given an integer prime $p$, let $\nu_p$ denote the $p$-adic valuation map.
-Our last technical result in the paper capitalizes on Theorem \ref{Thm:DimensionFactor}, allowing us to describe an interesting fact true for all fields.
+(In other words $\nu_p(n)$ is the largest integer exponent $k$ such that $p^k\mid n$.)
+The final technical result needed to prove the FTA capitalizes on Theorem \ref{Thm:DimensionFactor}, allowing us to describe an interesting fact that is true for arbitrary fields.